 5. Any other adjustment ordered by the commission.

-(M) Fuel and purchased power costs means prudently incurred and used fuel and purchased power costs, including transportation costs.
-Prudently incurred costs do not include any increased costs resulting from negligent or wrongful acts or omissions by the utility.
-Fuel and purchased power costs may include prudently incurred actual costs of net cash payments or receipts associated with hedging instruments tied to specific volumes of fuel and associated transportation costs.
+(M) "Fuel and purchased power costs" means prudently incurred and used fuel and purchased power costs, including transportation costs, subject to the following: (i) Prudently incurred costs do not include any increased costs resulting from negligent or wrongful acts or omissions by the utility; (ii) Fuel and purchased power costs may include prudently incurred actual costs of net cash payments or receipts associated with hedging instruments tied to specific volumes of fuel and associated transportation costs.

-1. If off-system sales revenues are not reflected in the rate adjustment mechanism (RAM), fuel and purchased power costs shall only reflect the prudently incurred fuel and purchased power costs necessary to serve the electric utility’s Missouri retail customers.
+(iii).
+If off-system sales revenues are not reflected in the rate adjustment mechanism (RAM), fuel and purchased power costs shall only reflect the prudently incurred fuel and purchased power costs necessary to serve the electric utility’s Missouri retail customers.